Close

 Additional Deduction Under Section 80EEA

 Introduced in the Union Budget 2019, Section 80EEA was designed to give a significant push to the government’s vision of “Housing for All” by making affordable housing more accessible and financially viable for first-time homebuyers.
-This section allows an additional deduction of up to ₹1.5 lakh per financial year on the interest paid on home loans.
+This section allows an additional deduction of up to ₹1.5 lakh per financial year on the interest paid on home loans, in addition to the benefits already available under other sections of the Income Tax Act.
+It serves as a valuable tax benefit for home loan interest, particularly beneficial for individuals purchasing their first property in the affordable housing segment.

-• The stamp duty value of the property must not exceed ₹45 lakh.
+• The stamp duty value of the residential property must not exceed ₹45 lakh, thereby targeting buyers investing in genuinely affordable housing.

-• The individual must not be claiming deductions under Section 80EE.
+• The individual must not be claiming deductions under Section 80EE to avoid overlapping benefits.

 New Income Tax Regime on Home Loan Tax Benefits